View the September/October edition of the Hazelnut Newsletter

 City of Tukwila News

-View the Spring/Summer 2018 Hazelnut Newsletter
+View the July/August 2019 Hazelnut Newsletter

 The City of Tukwila Scholarship Program was established in 2014.
 The mission of the scholarship is to provide financial assistance to individuals enrolled for undergraduate study in community colleges, colleges, trade schools and universities.
-The deadline to submit scholarship applications is March 30, 2018.

 This is shaping up to be a big year for the City’s Public Safety Plan.
 After extensive preparation over the last two years, we are ready to begin construction on Fire Stations 51 and 52, the Tukwila Justice Center, and a consolidated Public Works facility.
 Fire Station 51 will be the first project to kick off.